American middle class: Definition

+Some scholars have emphasized factors such as education and culture.
+Those households more or less at the center of society may be referred to as being part of the American middle or "middle-middle class" in vernacular language use.
+In some academic models of social class, however, the middle class does not constitute a strong majority of the population.
+Those in the middle of the socio-economic strata—the proverbial "Average Joe"—are commonly in the area where the working and lower middle classes overlap.

+Education

+Tertiary education (or "higher education") is required for many middle-class professions, depending on how the term middle class is to be defined.
+Educational attainment is also directly linked to income.

+Although 90% of the population has graduated from high school, the average American does not have a college degree, but has likely attended college for some time.
+Overall, educational attainment serves as the perhaps most essential class feature of the middle class, being directly linked to income and occupation.
+Per the table below, as of 2018 less than half of American adults over the age of 25 had an Associate's degree or higher, and less than 40% had a Bachelor's degree or higher.

+A 2021 Pew Research study that classifies adults as middle class if they belong to a household with income between 2/3 and 2x median household income ($52k-$156k for a household of three) found that 48% of adults with Bachelor's degrees were considered middle class (while 39% of adults with Bachelor's degrees were upper class).

 Sub-divisions

 The middle class by one definition consists of an upper middle class, made up of professionals distinguished by exceptionally high educational attainment as well as high economic security; and a lower middle class, consisting of semi-professionals.
 While the groups overlap, differences between those at the center of both groups are considerable.

 The lower middle class has lower educational attainment, considerably less workplace autonomy, and lower incomes than the upper middle class.
 With the emergence of a two-tier labor market, the economic benefits and life chances of upper middle class professionals have grown considerably compared to those of the lower middle class.

 The lower middle class needs two income earners in order to sustain a comfortable standard of living, while many upper middle class households can maintain a similar standard of living with just one income earner.